 - Air Dry (0-80mins)

 The times shown above are the timer settings you’ll want to use when drying a load to achieve the desired temperature.
 There are warmup and cooldown periods, so if you’re going to dry a load in an hour, you will want to set it to one of the higher settings to make sure it dries at a hotter temperature than if you had just set the timer to an hour.
-This is based on user feedback, and you will want to try different settings depending on the type of laundry you’re drying until you’re comfortable with it.

 If you have space, jumping into the 2.0+ CuFt category is recommended.
 You won’t want to get the smallest possible dryer, but instead, see how much you can squeeze into your space.